averycodes/averycodes.github.io/_drafts/dress-form.md

-I'm getting soon and I had this crazy idea that I should make my own wedding dress.
-Why?
-Probably because deep down I hate the idea of standing on stage in a shop full of white while women around me cheer and cry.
-Also I like sewing.

-As part of this endeavor I made myself.
-I'd rather not try to fit the dress on my person so I made a stunt double who doesn't mind taking a pin or two.
 The instructions I've put together below are the results of two iterations of dress-form construction after reading through [a thorough post](https://jezebel.com/5803791/how-to-make-a-custom-dress-form-part-one) by [Jenna Sauers](https://jezebel.com/tag/jenna-sauers) and this [other also very thorough](https://modiquebychalise.blogspot.de/2012/02/my-own-custom-made-dress-form.html.) post by [Chalise](https://www.modique.com/pages/about).

 I'm very pleased with the results